 byJune drifted by quicker than it should have.

-Niko remained tolerable with his acceptance of Andrew’s detachment.
 Their relationship consisted of strolling the boardwalk every Sunday, and while Niko rambled about music, sports, and video games, Andrew said little or nothing.
+Yesterday, they walked along the beach, and after Andrew sat down and removed his shoes, Niko knelt before him and rubbed his feet.

+The man sighed in frustration.
 “What is it now?”

 “No. He sleeps,” said Niko.
-“Sash, you awake?”
+“Sash, are you awake?”

-Sash’s deep tenor had mumbled.
+Sash’s deep tenor had grumbled.
 “No,”

+“Get off me, now.”
 Andrew had brought up a knee and pushed at him.
 “Get off me.”

 Then, Tadeusz’s voice pleaded in his native Polish.